Updated: 29-May-25 09:39 ET

 Key Factors

-- Personal consumption expenditures increased 4.0%, versus 4.2% with the second estimate and versus 3.7% in the third quarter.
-The PCE component contributed 2.70 percentage points to real GDP growth in the fourth quarter versus 2.48 percentage points in the third quarter.
+- Personal consumption expenditures increased 1.2% versus 1.8% in the advance estimate and 4.0% in the fourth quarter.
+The PCE component contributed 0.80 percentage points to real GDP growth in the first quarter versus 1.21 percentage points in the advance estimate and 2.70 percentage points in the fourth quarter.

-- Gross private domestic investment was down 5.6%, versus down 5.7% with the second estimate and versus up 0.8% in the third quarter.
-Gross private domestic investment subtracted 1.03 percentage points from growth versus contributing 0.16 percentage points in the third quarter.
+- Gross private domestic investment surged 24.4% versus 21.9% in the advance estimate and a 5.6% decline in the fourth quarter.
+Gross private domestic investment contributed 3.98 percentage points to growth versus 3.60 percentage points in the advance estimate and a subtraction of 1.03 percentage points in the fourth quarter.

-- Government spending increased 3.1% versus a 2.9% increase with the second estimate and a 5.1% increase in the third quarter.
-Government spending contributed 0.52 percentage points to growth versus 0.86 percentage points in the third quarter.
+- Government spending declined 0.7% versus a decline of 1.4% in the advance estimate and a 3.1% increase in the fourth quarter.
+Government spending subtracted 0.12 percentage points from growth versus subtracting 0.25 percentage points in the advance estimate and contributing 0.52 percentage points in the fourth quarter.

-- Real final sales of domestic product, which excludes the change in private inventories, increased to 3.3%, up from 3.2% with the second estimate and versus 3.3% in the third quarter.
+- Real final sales of domestic product, which excludes the change in private inventories, decreased 2.9% versus a 2.5% decline in the advance estimate and a 3.3% increase in the fourth quarter.

-- The personal savings rate as a percentage of disposable personal income slipped to 3.7% from 3.8% with the second estimate and 4.1% in the third quarter.
+- The personal savings rate as a percentage of disposable personal income jumped to 4.3% from 4.0% in the advance estimate and 3.8% in the fourth quarter.

-- The PCE price index held steady with the second estimate at 2.4%, up from 1.5% in the third quarter.
-The core PCE price index, which excludes food and energy, dipped to 2.6% from 2.7% with the second estimate and versus 2.2% in the third quarter.
+- The PCE price index increased 3.6% versus 3.6% in the advance estimate and 2.4% in the fourth quarter.
+The core PCE price index, which excludes food and energy, increased 3.4% versus 3.5% in the advance estimate and 2.6% in the fourth quarter.

 Big Picture